-To scrutinise generic services provided by the Pennine Care Foundation
+To scrutinise generic services provided by the Pennine Care Foundation each of the five constituent Local Authorities (Bury, Oldham, Rochdale, Stockport and Tameside).

 Trust relating to the health of the population in Bury, Oldham, Rochdale Stockport and Tameside and contribute to the development of policy to improve health and reduce health inequalities in respect of services provided by the Hospitals.